Elprea/Elprea/README.md

 - Proficient in Python, Java, and SQL
 - Experienced in web development using HTML, CSS, and JavaScript
 - Familiar with software development tools such as Git, JIRA, and Agile methodologies
-- Skilled in troubleshooting, testing, and monitoring machines
+- Skilled in troubleshooting, testing, and monitoring programs for softwares and even machines

 ### Education
 #### University of Silicon Valley, Graduating [April, 2023]